Language Proficiency Requirement

 In addition to the required coursework, students also fulfill a language proficiency requirement, either by passing a test administered by a program-designated language department or passing two 200-level (or above) courses with a grade of “B” or better.
 No graduate credit is awarded for language courses.
 International students whose native language is not English may use their mother language to fulfill the requirement.
 The requirement must be completed before taking the comprehensive examination.

 Upon successful completion of the coursework and the language requirement, students are required to pass a comprehensive written examination, which will be administered through teleconference.
-Students have six hours to answer three questions – one from general knowledge of area studies and two from a focus area of their choice.
+Students choose two areas of study and are expected to answer two out of three questions on each area in two consecutive days (one area of study per day).

 The examination requires students to be familiar with related literature and to be analytical, comparative, critical and insightful.
 Examinations are graded by either high distinction, distinction, pass or fail.
 Students who fail the exam may be allowed to repeat it one time only.

 Upon successful completion of the comprehensive examination, students move to the dissertation writing phase and embark on a systematic, in-depth and detailed study of their preferred focus area.
-Students who have completed their coursework but need additional semesters to complete the dissertation may retain active status by enrolling in INR695: Dissertation Research ($300 per semester, spring and fall).
-Students enrolled in this course will not be eligible for financial aid, but previous loans will remain in deferment.
-This course is optional and may be repeated.
+Students register for INR695: Dissertation Research at a fixed fee.
+This course may be repeated until the program director approves the student to defend and register for INR699: Dissertation.

 In the dissertation phase, students secure a first reader from the list of faculty teaching in the program.
 The first reader assists in choosing a dissertation topic.
 Once the topic is decided, the student and the first reader choose a second reader.
-Both the first and second reader are responsible for supervising the student’s work.
+Both readers are responsible for supervising the student’s work.

 The first task is to prepare and defend a dissertation prospectus that includes a title, abstract with a scope and objectives, the questions to be answered or the hypotheses to be tested, indication of the major sources and methods to be employed, and a tentative outline and bibliography.
 The prospectus should be a working plan rather than a substantial introduction to the topic.
 Once the prospectus has been approved by both readers, students defend the prospectus before the dissertation committee.